ldavis2021/The-Lyric-Bar/README.md

 ## Change Log
- Use this section to document what changes were made and the reasoning behind those changes.
+  Create Mobile View Post MVP
-Added a marquee scroll to the image background.
+  Added an html marquee scroll to the image background.
 It was added for enhancement of the background.